Firazyr is a brand-name injection prescribed for hereditary angioedema. Firazyr contains the active ingredient icatibant acetate.

 Costs

 Firazyr is a brand-name drug that’s also available as a generic drug called icatibant.
-A generic drug is an exact copy of the active drug in a brand-name medication.
+A generic drug is an exact copy of the active ingredient in a brand-name medication.
 The generic is considered to be as safe and effective as the original drug.
 Generics tend to cost less than brand-name drugs.

 Like Kalbitor (above), the drug Cinryze has uses similar to those of Firazyr.
 Here’s a comparison of how Firazyr and Cinryze are alike and different.